shevelevs/misc/README.md

     trace.info(info_key="info_val")
     trace.debug(debug_key="debug_val")
     trace.error(error_key="error_val")
-    # the .error call above will trigger flush condition and therefore the output of the DEBUG level info
+    # the .error call will trigger flush condition and therefore the output of the DEBUG level info
 ```

 Slow operation detection is implemented in TraceScope by providing a threshold latency above which a WARNING is emitted thus triggering a flush condition if the flush level is set to WARNING.